 What it contains

-$MFTMirr stores byte-for-byte copies of the first MFT records.
-The historical guarantee was the first four records (0–3); current Windows versions mirror the first sixteen — the entire NTFS metadata set described in the master file table reference.
+Byte-for-byte copies of the first MFT records.
+The historical guarantee was the first four records (0 to 3, the truly essential metadata).
+Current Windows versions mirror the first sixteen, which is the entire NTFS metadata set described in the master file table reference.

-Each copy is a normal MFT record, fixup array and all.
-A parser pointed at $MFTMirr walks it exactly the same way it walks $MFT.
+Each copy is a normal MFT record.
+Same FILE signature, same header, same fixup array, same attribute stream.
+A parser pointed at $MFTMirr walks it exactly the way it walks $MFT.
+MFTECmd, mft_dump, analyzeMFT, and Sleuth Kit's fls all accept it as input.

 How NTFS uses it on mount